LeonisX/space-trader/README.md

 * FormJettison - incorrect flow when try to dump all - first message about littering, second must be: EncounterDumpAll, AlertsEncounterDumpAllMessage,
 * When fire mercenary - he disappears forever
 * 2 latest bugs from https://sourceforge.net/p/spacetraderwin/bugs/
+* Commander status, Find system - truncated window sometimes
+* What to do with ending title??
+It's too long :(
+* Commander status - Всеобщий любимец (70) under button
+* Bug - when 5 gadget slots - cant install 5 extra hidden bays.
+When decrease to 4 - can.
+* After disabling can fully destroy without encounter ending

 ## Regressions: